denten-books/plain-text/main.md

 making it semantically discrete.
 I find this part of the argument unconvincing.

 An interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
-I can approximate the pressure you put on your bicycle handlebars with some arbitrary measure of precision that can never reach perfect reproducibility.
+I can approximate the pressure someone else puts on their bicycle handlebars with some arbitrary measure of precision that can never reach perfect reproducibility.
 This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
 Following a similar chain of reasoning, the late great American philosopher John Haugeland amends Goodman's foundational definitions of digital representation to include "flawless copying and preservation."
 This property further has the effect of freeing digital representation from its medium.
 A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
-Digital systems are media independent.
-*Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
+Digital systems are media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
 In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings" and of video as "perfectly copyable magnetic facsimiles."
 (This would at least restore film to the conventional understanding of analog formats.)

 Writing more than a quarter of a century later, Matthew Katz offers two further important adjoiners to the discussion between Goodman and Haugeland.
 First, Katz maintains that Goodman's notions of discreteness and differentiation properly affect the format and not the medium of representation.
-Second, he maintains that the distinction between digital and analog formats could sometimes turn on the facts about the user of a system of representations.
-To illustrate these two corrections, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
+Second, he maintains that the distinction between digital and analog formats could sometimes depend on the properties attached to the user of a particular system of representations (as opposed to the physical properties of the physical itself).
+To illustrate these two amendments, Katz uses the example of an approximate measuring system that uses a supply of marbles in a large beaker.
 The unit of measurement could be something like a "number of handfuls."
-Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction.
-My two handfuls will be different from yours.
-A related corollary to the distinction between medium and format of the system is the user's ability to perceive quantities.
-Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital.
+Even though marbles are a perfectly discrete medium, the system is analog because it fails to establish a digital format required for precise reproduction of a "handful."
+My two handfuls will be different from another's.
+A corollary to the distinction between medium and format then is the user's ability to perceive quantities.
+The reader (viewer, listener) matters.
+Were humans endowed with the magical ability to perceive the exact number of water molecules in a beaker, previously analog systems (like unmarked beakers) would in effect become digital (under the expanded definition).
 Similarly, were all humans endowed with hands of a definite size and volume, "handfuls" would also be counted as discrete and therefore digital quantities.
-The physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system.
+From similar thought experiments Katz concludes that the physical, perceptual, and cognitive capabilities of the "user" (reader, audience, perceiver) affect the ontological status of the system.

-The movement from medium to format, radically destabilizes Goodman's original insight.
+The movement from medium to format and user, radically destabilizes Goodman's original insight.
+We started by looking for a definition of the digital in the intrinsic physical properties of the medium.
+But we ended in concluding that the property of the digital is rather a structure imposed extrinsically and one that could hinge on the cognitive capabilities of the people imposing the structure.
 Where Goodman begins with physical properties of matter (divisible, or indivisible, dense, or continuous), Katz ends with format imposed on matter from without: undifferentiated matter like cake is only analog until someone cuts it into pieces.
 Furthermore, the ontological status of cake changes depending on the person doing the cutting.
 The cake is more digital, in a sense, for someone armed with a laser cutter and a microscope.
 The conundrum reveals a problem in the very formulation of the question: What *is* digital representation?
 Under examination, the properties related to the digital-analog distinction cease constituting an ontological category.
 Rather than a state of